Jasper Smits, Ph.D.

 Research Coordinator

 David Flynn graduated from Colorado College in 2022 with a Bachelor of Arts in Integrative Design and Architecture.
 Following roles in advertising and hospitality, he completed a year of post-baccalaureate psychology coursework at Columbia University, where he studied cognitive neuroscience, abnormal psychology, statistics, and behavioral research methods.
 David joined the Anxiety and Health Behaviors Lab in June 2025 as the research coordinator for the COâ‚‚ Biomarker study.
 David's research interests include substance use, affective disorders, and behavioral interventions for their treatment.
 He is particularly interested in identifying protective factors that reduce the risk of substance misuse and support long-term recovery.
-He is excited to further develop his clinical research experience as he prepares to pursue a PhD in clinical psychology.
+He is excited to further develop his clinical research experience as he prepares to pursue a Ph.D. in clinical psychology.

 Inés Iriondo, B.A.